Adolph Zukor: Personal life and death

 In 1897, he married Lottie Kaufman; they had two children, Eugene J. Zukor, who became a Paramount executive in 1916, and Mildred Zukor Loew who married Arthur Loew, son of Marcus Loew.

 Zukor was a Freemason at Centennial Lodge No. 673, New York.

-Zukor died from natural causes at his Los Angeles residence at age 103 in June 1976.
+Zukor died from natural causes at his Los Angeles residence at age 103 on 10 June 1976.
 He is buried at the Temple Israel Cemetery in Hastings-on-Hudson, New York.